Healthcare to India

 Digital health exports

-Demand for medical services exceeds supply in India.
+It will also provide a registry of doctors and health facilities.
+This creates opportunities for Australian companies as the demand for medical services exceeds supply in India.
 There is a need for more efficiency.
 This is driving digitalisation.
 India’s clinics and hospitals currently rely on imported technology.

 Opportunities for Australian companies include: